Glasgow-College-UESTC/ip-lectures/2024/lecture 10 - Strings and Structures (Hainan).md

 # Strings 🧵

-- An array of characters terminated by the **null character** (`\0`).
+- An array of characters terminated by the **null character** (`\0`)
-- A contiguous block of memory where each character is accessible via indexing or pointers.
+- A contiguous block of memory where each character is accessible via indexing or pointers
-- A nice library `string.h` with many useful functions
+- The C standard library (`string.h`) includes many useful string manipulation functions

 ```c
 char str[10] = "Hainan";